kazurayam/BrowserMobProxyInKatalonStudio/README.md

 dependencies {
-  implementation group: 'com.jayway.jsonpath', name: 'json-path', version: '2.9.0' implementation group: 'org.slf4j', name: 'slf4j-api', version: '2.0.13'
+  implementation group: 'com.jayway.jsonpath', name: 'json-path', version: '2.9.0' }
-  implementation group: 'org.slf4j', name: 'slf4j-simple', version: '2.0.13'
-}

 ```

-And you want to execute in the command line:
+And you want to execute some commands in the command line.
 First, you want to change the current directory to the home directory of your Katalon project.
-For example:

 ```
 $ cd ~/BrowserMobProxyInKatalonStudio